 - Separate beet greens from the roots, leaving 1-2 inches of stem still attached to the bulb.

 - Store roots and greens separately.

 - Beet greens can be wrapped in a damp paper or cloth towel and stored in a refrigerator drawer.

 - The roots can be left uncovered in a refrigerator drawer or kept in a paper bag.

-- Beetroots will keep for several weeks, but greens are best used right away.
+- Beetroots will keep for several weeks (but beet greens are best used right away).

 - Both beet greens and roots can be blanched and frozen for up to 1 year.
 The roots can be left chopped or pureed and added to soups, salads, pesto, red velvet cake, smoothies, or hummus.

 - If storing beetroots from your garden or a CSA for the winter, check out this link for storage preparation.

 6. Beets Can Be Eaten Raw Or Cooked